adam-bauer-34/BMH-delayed-learning-reprod/README.md

 ```
 Notice the first bit of the above program name, `01_mac_calibration.sh`, matches the figure number we wanted to create, Figure 1.

 All figures will be deposited into the `codes/figs` folder.
-To run indiviudal simulations, you can run any of the files in `simulation_mains`, and to make individual figures, you can run any file in the `figure_mains` folder. **Note** you should run all scripts from the `codes` directory.
+To run indiviudal simulations, you can run any of the files in `simulation_mains`, and to make individual figures, you can run any file in the `figure_mains` folder. **Note:** You should run all scripts from the `codes` directory.
 As an example, let's say you want to run the `invBase_cvxpy_main.py` file in the `ar6_15` calibration, but not save the output.
 Then in your command line, you'd use:
 ```
 python simulation_mains/invBase_cvxpy_main.py ar6_15 1 0
 ```